Bristol Old Vic Theatre School

 Image: Graham Burke

-The Conservatoire for Dance and Drama comprises eight specialist schools delivering world-leading education and vocational training in the performing arts.
+The Conservatoire is a formal collaboration among six member schools and two affiliate schools who are committed to the delivery of world leading education and specialist vocational training in the performing arts.
 We train the performing artists and production professionals of the future: actors, circus artists, dancers, stage managers, technical theatre practitioners, choreographers and directors.

 The Conservatoire offers vocational training courses in dance, drama and circus arts at a higher education level.
 This includes professional training in directing, choreography, stage management, property making, theatre design, lighting design, sound design, scenic art design, and costume production.